Explaining the In's & Out's Of The Age Appropriate Design Code

 The code will cover apps, online games, platforms, websites, social media sites or anything else likely to be accessed by a child.

-It came into force on the 02nd Sep this year and organisations now have twelve months to make sure they’re fully compliant with the new code.
+It came into force on the 02nd Sep 2021 and organisations now have twelve months to make sure they’re fully compliant with the new code.

 Here’s what you need to know and what you’ll need to do to make sure your organisation is ‘up to code’…